markus289/markus289.github.io/_notes/firefox.md

 All settings are applied in `about:config`.

-New Window opens the New Tab site:
+New Window opens the New Tab page:

     browser.startup.homepage = about:newtab